Alimir/wp-ulike/readme.txt

 4. **Gutenberg Block:** Add WP ULike buttons directly in the block editor with customizable templates and settings.

+5. **Live Preview Customizer:** Built-in customizer panel with real-time preview.
+Design your buttons instantly—adjust colors, borders, spacing, typography, and see changes update live as you customize.

 == Frequently Asked Questions ==

 = Do visitors need to register or login to like content? =